ys7yoo/PiTutorial/README.md

         Here, "sudo" is a special command (only for administrators) to change or set critical settings.
 Any sudo command requires authentification based on the password of the current your.

+        System-critical operations can be done only sudoers.

+        For example, you can reboot with this command:
+        ```bash
+        sudo reboot
+        ```

+        You can shutdown the system with:
+        ```bash
+        sudo shutdown -h now
+        ```
+        It's a good idea to shutdown before you unplug the power.

     * Using raspi-config
         In RPI, you can change any setting you like using command line commands.
         There is an easier way.
 Execute: